Eyezuhk/FNLocalCloud/README.md

    sudo ./setup_fncloud.sh
    ```

-### Downloading and Running the FNLocal Agent
+## Downloading and Running the FNLocal Agent

 You can download and run the FNLocal agent effortlessly by executing the following command as an administrator:

 ```bash
 curl -o "%USERPROFILE%\Downloads\setup_fnlocal.bat" -LJO https://raw.githubusercontent.com/Eyezuhk/FNLocalCloud/main/setup_fnlocal.bat && "%USERPROFILE%\Downloads\setup_fnlocal.bat"
 ```
-This command will prompt you to input the server IP address, server port, and local port.
+This command will prompt you to input the server IP address, server port, local port and protocol.

 It will then create a scheduled task to execute the program automatically when Windows starts.

-#### Using the FNLocal.py Python File
+### Using the FNLocal.py Python File
 Ensure you have Python installed on your system.

 Download the FNLocal.py file from the repository.